• Skip to main content

 Weighing and measuring.

 Watching the golden syrup slowly make its way into the bowl.
+Mixing.
+Rolling.

 And – my favourite part – cutting out the rounds and laying them carefully on baking trays.

-Nana Ling's Ginger Biscuits recipe
+Ginger Biscuits Recipe

 Libby Hakim